 Most special education and classroom teachers are quite prepared to teach the reading and writing content of their courses.
 Their undergraduate and graduate courses reflect this preparation.
 However, most are less prepared to teach reading intervention.
 Most credential programs require only one or two reading strategy courses.
 Expertise is critical because the research shows that only one-in-six students reading two or more grade levels behind by middle school will ever catch up to grade level reading.

 Following are articles, free resources (including reading assessments), and teaching tips regarding how to teach remedial readers and reading intervention from the Pennington Publishing Blog.
-Bookmark and visit us often.
-Oh, and don’t forget to copy down the 10% discount code found only on this blog to purchase the quality curricula and resources offered by Pennington Publishing.
+Also, check out the quality instructional programs and resources offered by Pennington Publishing.

 Free Whole Class Diagnostic ELA/Reading Assessments